COLLECTIONS CONSERVATION ADVICE AND GUIDANCE

-Our collections conservation guidance notes and technical papers are informed by science-based evidence and our practical experience within the heritage environment.
-They are available free to download and are listed by subject below.
+Our collections conservation guidance notes and technical papers are informed by science-based evidence and our practical experience.
+They are freely available to download below.
+Technical papers can be found beneath the guidance notes, which are listed by subject.

-To best identify the pests it is recommended that you order a hard copy of the poster from English Heritage Customer Services (email@example.com or 0370 333 1181).
+To best identify the pests it is recommended that you order a hard copy of the poster from English Heritage Customer Services (firstname.lastname@example.org or 0370 333 1181, quoting reference number 52010).
 If the poster is downloaded and printed in A4 or A3 size, the insects will be the wrong size.

 French version of the poster

 Our acclaimed book on key pest species and their damage